 DLCO may need to be adjusted for several other factors like carboxyhemoglobin, FiO.

 Measurements of pulmonary diffusing capacity are contraindicated in cases of chest and abdominal pain, oral or facial pain, dementia, or stress incontinence.

 The usual recommendation is to postpone pulmonary function testing by a month in cases of acute coronary syndrome or myocardial infarction.
 PFT is also contraindicated in patients with pneumothorax, ascending aortic aneurysm, pulmonary embolism, severe hypertension, hemoptysis, and major surgeries like thoracic/abdominal /brain/eye/ear/otolaryngological surgery.

 Role of Registered Respiratory Therapist

 An optimal test performance requires optimal patient performance.
 It is important to coach patients to adapt instructions in different ways, including exaggerated body language.
-Registered respiratory therapists and other laboratory personnel play an important role in achieving acceptable and repeatable trails.
+Registered respiratory therapists and other laboratory personnel play an important role in achieving acceptable and repeatable trials.

 Interpretation of DLCO